hauchel/duco/doc/Duco.md

 |ESP-DF9478 |192.168.178.41|15|16|17
 |ESP-DF0369 |192.168.178.42|20|21|22

+In a **racket** rigs are one or more  rows  where RAW(!), GND, SCL and SDA are connected.
+Never needed any pullups because the MiniPro inputs use internal pullups.
+A row is 3d-printed (FreeCad RackGeh3 or RackGeh5), the vertical connectors are FreeCad Rack* in different length, screws are  SPAX yellow 2x10, ideally 4 per row.
-ESP is in 3D-printed Housing (FreeCad esp12L), additionaly a matrix board 11 rows at (3*3+1) is used to accomodate the additional 2 pullups and the levelshifter for the I2C.
-One  serves two ESPs
+ESP is in 3D-printed Housing (FreeCad esp12L), additionaly a matrix board 11 rows at (3*3+1) is used to accomodate the additional 2 pullups and the **levelshifter** for the I2C.
+One  serves two ESPs.
+Btw: (of course) a level shifter for SDA and SCL  is needed as the MiniPros run with 5 V  and the ESP only 3.3V.

                 3.3 V side
     grn  blu  blk  red  grn  blu
-    SDA  SCL  GND  !!!
-SDA  SCL
+    SDA  SCL  GND  VVV  SDA  SCL
     grn  blu  blk  whi  grn  blu
                  5 V side

 On Breakout board  ESP 12-F  used these wire  colors: